PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Business Intelligence/DataLab1_SQL_ResearchDesignEDACodebook.md

 ### 1. Introduction

-In today's DataLab session, we will start working on the creative brief.
+In today's DataLab session, we will start working on the Creative Brief.
 First, we have a guest lecture on the youth care data scheduled.
 Later, we will examine the client's data by exploring the codebook, and conducting an EDA.
 A detailed description of the assignment can be found in the Project Brief.
-At the end of the day, from 16:00 to 17:00, we will have a moment to reflect on DataLab 1.

 ***